The Guide Dogs for the Blind Association: Campaigning

 The charity's campaigning work covers a range of issues, including making sure children with sight loss are able to access the services they need, and ensuring public transport and streets are as accessible as possible.
 The charity is assisted by 28,000 volunteer campaigners who sign petitions, share social media posts, write to their MPs and collect signatures on the charity's behalf.

 Throughout the recent years, the organization has also expanded its advocacy work through submissions of evidence to UK Parliament committees covering issues such as active travel, getting access to services for those who are disabled, and challenges faced by charities.

 The dangers of pavement parking have also raised concerns in public campaigns, highlighting how blocked pavements can force those who are blind or visually impaired into the road.
-The organization has continued to push for more clear rules to keep pedestrians safe.
-These campaigns have helped bring national attention to safety problems faced by pedestrians who are blind and visually impaired.
+The organization has pushed for more clear rules to keep pedestrians safe.
+These campaigns have brought national attention to safety problems faced by pedestrians who are blind and visually impaired.

 Along with its work with Parliament, the organization also runs public awareness campaigns that encourage local councils and communities to keep walking areas safe and make public spaces more accessible for those who are affected by sight loss.

 The organization utilizes both direct and indirect lobbying when it comes to their advocacy work.
 Direct lobbying happens when the charity sends evidence to Parliament, whereas indirect lobbying includes its public campaigns that teach communities and influence the public opinion.
 As Nownes (2023) expresses, indirect lobbying focuses on shaping people's views, whereas direct lobbying focuses on working with policymakers.
-Utilizing both of these approaches helps the organization have a stronger voice in national discussions about accessibility and safety.